YahyaYasser74/ytclient-xbmc9.11/README.md

 i really learnt a lot from that project from coding to more technology's logic and knowledge.

-this script maybe be useless for some people but, i really hope you enjoy as i did, this is really peak for anyone who has xbmc 9.11, skins. and stuff.
+this script maybe be useless for some people but, i really hope you enjoy as i did, this is really peak for anyone who has xbmc 9.11, skins, and stuff.

 so that's all, have a good day at playing your videos in an peaceful atmosphere, cya! :))